ModelOriented/hstats/README.md

 **Remarks**

 1. Pairwise statistics $H^2_{jk}$ are calculated only for the features with strong overall interactions $H^2_j$.
 2. H statistics need to repeatedly calculate predictions on up to $n^2$ rows.
-That is why {interactML} samples 300 rows by default.
+That is why {hstats} samples 300 rows by default.
 To get more robust results, increase this value at the price of slower run time.
 3. Pairwise statistics $H^2_{jk}$ measures interaction strength relative to the combined effect of the two features.
 This does not necessarily show which interactions are strongest in absolute numbers.
 To do so, we can study unnormalized statistics:

 ```r